-The B-Lively Double comes mostly assembled, and it took us under 8 minutes to assemble.
+The B-Lively Double comes mostly assembled, and it took us under 8 minutes to assemble it.
 The manual is useful and is good compared to the competition.

-Our box came damaged and was missing a wheel, but once we got all the parts, we were able to get things rolling with the attachment of wheels and canopies.
+Our box came damaged and was missing a wheel, but once we got all the parts, we could get things rolling with the attachment of wheels and canopies.

-The B-Lively might be suitable for older twins who can sit on their own, but infants can't be pushed simultaneously as it only accepts one infant car seat carrier.
-While you can make that work with a baby carrier, it does mean you will need to wear one child at all times.
-Also, it will only accept Britax brand carriers, so if you want an infant seat from a competing brand, you will need to look elsewhere.
+The B-Lively might be suitable for older twins who can sit independently, but infants can't be pushed simultaneously as it only accepts one infant car seat carrier.
+While you can make that work with a baby carrier, you will need to wear one child at all times.
+Also, it will only accept Britax brand carriers, so you must look elsewhere if you want an infant seat from a competing brand.